 In 1974 at California’s Big Basin Redwood State Park, the marbled murrelet — the “enigma of the Pacific” — won the distinction of being the last bird species in the United States to have its nesting site discovered.
 This came on the heels of more than a century of searching by early ornithologists for the elusive murrelet “nest.”
 Actually, though, rather than building a nest, this seabird travels inland as much as 50 miles to lay a single egg high in the old-growth forest canopy, which it depends on for survival.
-But as old-growth forests have declined, so too has the murrelet, with commercial logging — followed by climate change, oil spills, and entanglements in gillnets — representing the greatest threat to the species.
+But as old-growth forests have declined, so too has the murrelet, with commercial logging representing the greatest threat to the species, followed by climate change, oil spills and entanglements in gillnets.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|